Postgraduate Certificate in Patient Safety and Quality Improvement

-Each module will comprise one week’s intensive teaching in Oxford through lectures, workshops, seminars and practical sessions.
-Modules are constructed to promote independent learning, to develop the students’ knowledge and understanding of the subject, as well as to encourage group working and discussion.
-They include a period of preparatory study, a week of intensive face-to-face lectures and tutorials, followed by a period for assignment work.
+Each module will comprise one week’s intensive teaching in Oxford through the use of lectures, workshops, seminars and practical sessions.
+They are constructed to promote independent learning, to develop the students’ knowledge and understanding of the subject, as well as group working and discussion.
+The modules include a period of preparatory study, a week of intensive face-to-face lectures and tutorials, followed by a period for assignment work.
 A Virtual Learning Environment (VLE) is used for between-module support.

 Comments from students who took the Human Factors, Teamwork and Communication module: